 How To Set Up a Hookah

 Hookahs, often referred to as shisha water pipes are traditional smoking devices that originate from the Middle East and are used to smoke flavoured tobacco.
-Enjoying the casual session at a shisha lounge is one thing, but what if you just purchased a new complete package and have no idea how to set up your hookah?
-At first glance, it may appear to be difficult, especially if you are a beginner.
-If you are lost and need guidance, you are in the right place to learn how to put one together, pack a hookah bowl and use it properly.
+Enjoying the casual session at a shisha lounge is one thing, but what if you just purchased a new complete package and have no idea how to set up your hookah at home?
+At first glance, especially for beginners, it may appear to be difficult.
+If you are lost and need guidance, you are in the right place to learn how to a hookah together, pack a hookah bowl and use it accordingly.

 Assembling and Using a Hookah Properly

-To assemble, set up, and use a hookah properly, we have split this tutorial into two parts with various steps.
-Follow these directions accordingly to get smooth puffing in no time.
+In order to assemble, set up, and learn how to use a hookah properly, we have split this tutorial into two parts with various steps.
+Follow these instructions step by step to get smooth puffing in no time.

 Part 1 - Set Up The Hookah Pipe